Scripts API

 The control panel counterpart of the Scripts API is the Script Manager, which is available in the channel settings for the subject storefront on non-Blueprint stores.
 Scripts that you install with the Scripts API appear in the storefront's Script Manager, but can only be modified by the API account that created them.
 However, authorized control panel users can change the consent category or entirely delete any script using Script Manager, including scripts created using the API.
 To learn more, see our Help Center article on Script Manager (opens in a new tab).

-Similarly, scripts added manually belong to control panel users collectively.
-When you use the API to Get all scripts, Get a script, Update a script, or Delete a script, you can only retrieve, modify, and delete scripts added by API account you use to make the request.
+Similarly, scripts added manually are visible to all control panel users.
+When you use the API to Get all scripts, Get a script, Update a script, or Delete a script, you can only retrieve, modify, and delete scripts added by the API account you use to make the request.
 The Scripts API can’t update or delete scripts added using the control panel Script Manager.

 After a merchant installs your app, the app can freely update its own scripts.
 All the app's scripts are available in the Script Manager for the merchant to inspect.